For medical/dentist/health offices that care about what they hear

-Some doctors, dentists and office managers like to play “their own music” – meaning music they use their iPod, iTunes, iPad, CD’s or Pandora.
-It’s a lot more work, with songs that often don’t fit or are inappropriate; and it’s not always legal because you’re avoiding the required licensing and copyright fees.
+Some doctors, dentists and office managers like to play “their own music” – meaning music they use their iPod, iTunes, iPad, CDs or Pandora.
+It’s a lot more work, with songs that often don’t fit or inspire the mood; and it’s not always legal because you’re avoiding the required licensing and copyright fees.
 See our blog on DIY music.
 Many DIYers have switched to Custom Channels to get a better mix without all the work.

 Get your own customized music service

 Ethos – where you work with our music professionals to design a music mix that’s perfect for you, with optional messaging included.
 Best for large facilities and multi-location units.